ironhack-labs/lab-html-module-exercise/readme.md

 ### Instructions

+#### Introduction

 In this exercise, you will clone a [Medium](https://medium.com/) article.
-Medium is a site that contains very interesting articles of several topics, we highly recommend you to follow some of the authors if you have interest in [Digital Design](https://medium.com/topic/digital-design), [JavaScript](https://medium.com/tag/javascript), [Bitcoins](https://medium.com/tag/bitcoin), or [Artificial Intelligence](https://medium.com/tag/artificial-intelligence).
+Medium is a site that contains interesting articles about a variety of topics, we highly recommend you to follow some of the authors if you have interest in [Digital Design](https://medium.com/topic/digital-design), [JavaScript](https://medium.com/tag/javascript), [Bitcoins](https://medium.com/tag/bitcoin), or [Artificial Intelligence](https://medium.com/tag/artificial-intelligence).

 In this exercise, you will clone the [8 Things Every Person Should Do Before 8 a.m.](https://medium.com/the-mission/8-things-every-person-should-do-before-8-a-m-cc0233e15c8d) article.
 This is a two-part article, where we are going to clone first of all the HTML Structure.
-In the second part of the exercise, we are going to style this HTML structure.
+Later in the second part, we are going to style this HTML structure.

+#### Setup

 As you can see, the article is very long.
-We want you to get focus on the HTML structure, not in the content.
-In each article section, it's enough to copy-paste three paragraphs of content, not the whole content.
+We want you to get focus on the HTML structure, not on the content.
+In each article section, **it's enough to copy-paste three paragraphs of content**, not the all of content.
 For example, in the following section you have to add just the paragraphs in the red box:

 ![](https://s3-eu-west-1.amazonaws.com/ih-materials/uploads/upload_de7472368e4d78c834d0df5cdf281a20.png)